bitten2up/bittens-adventure/README.md

 the game bitten's adventure that I am currently working on

 # building
-you will need msys2 and sfml
+you will need msys2 and sfml on windows

 ```bash